Learn more at amazon.com

 On the Programs tab:

 If you want a program to be started up as soon as you remote connect to that computer, set the " start the following programs on connection" check box and enter the path and file name of the program you want to start.

 On the Experience tab:

-you can set to choose if you want to allow the Desktop background, Themes, etc.
+In the "Choose your connection speed" drop-down list, set the type of connection you have, whether it's dial-up or broad band. there are also several checkboxes you can set to choose if you want to allow the Desktop background, Themes, etc.